Atari Jaguar: Development

 Atari Corporation's previous home video game console, the Atari 7800, was released in 1986.
 It was considered an "also-ran" and far behind rival Nintendo.
-Around 1989, work began on a new console leveraging technology from Atari ST computers.
+Around 1989, development began on a new console leveraging technology from Atari ST computers.
 It was originally named the Super XE, following the XE Game System, and eventually became the Panther using either 16 or 32-bit architecture.
-A more advanced system codenamed Jaguar also began work.
+Development also began on a more advanced system, codenamed Jaguar.

 Both the Jaguar and Panther were developed by the members of Flare Technology, a company formed by Martin Brennan and John Mathieson.
 The team had claimed that they could not only make a console superior to the Genesis or the Super NES, but they could also be cost-effective.
-Atari was impressed by Flare's work on the Konix Multisystem, and persuaded them to close Flare and form a new company called Flare II, to be funded by Atari.

 Work on the Jaguar design progressed faster than expected, so Atari canceled the Panther project in 1991 to focus on the more promising Jaguar.
 Rumors were already circulating of a 1992 launch and its 32-bit or even 64-bit architecture.
-By this time, the Atari ST had long been surpassed in popularity by the Amiga, while both Atari and Commodore became victims of Wintel, which became the dominant computer platform.
-Atari's support for legacy 8-bit products was canceled to fully focus on developing the Jaguar, and ST computers were canceled during the Jaguar's release in 1993.
+By this time, the Atari ST had long been surpassed in popularity by the Amiga, and Atari and Commodore became victims of Wintel, which became the dominant computer platform.
+In January 1992, Atari dropped support for their legacy 8-bit products, and ST computers were canceled during the Jaguar's release in 1993.

-The Jaguar was unveiled in August 1993 at the Chicago Consumer Entertainment Show.
+The Jaguar was unveiled in August 1993 at the Chicago Consumer Electronics Show (CES), and was later showcased during CES 1994 and 1995.